 Subsidiaries are all entities, including special purpose entities, over which the group has control.
 The group has control over an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity, and has the ability to use its power to affect these returns.
 A reporting entity has power when it has rights that give it the current ability to direct the activities that significantly affect the investee's returns.
 The group not only has to consider its holdings and rights but also the holdings and rights of other shareholders in order to determine whether it has the necessary power for consolidation purposes.
 Generally, there is a presumption that a majority of voting rights results in control.
-To support this presumption, and when the group has less than a majority of the voting or similar rights of an investee, the group considers all relevant facts and circumstances in assessing whether it has power over an entity.
-The group re-assesses whether or not it controls an entity if facts and circumstances indicate that there are changes to one or more of the elements of control.

-7.8 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (cont)
+7.8 SUMMARY OF SIGNIFICANT POLICIES (cont)